thegricean/hyperbolicquantifiers/notes.md

 2. Figure out how to systematically vary salience of domain, salience of affect as QUD, and plausibility of literal interpretations

 3. Figure out how to measure domain, interpretation, and affect (as well as corresponding priors)

+4. Figure out whether subjects think the speaker is lying or misinformed v.s. speaking hyperbolically

 ### Corpus